nicoleUY/csc612m-tdkp/README.md

 The classical knapsack problem is NP-hard, meaning there are no known polynomial-time algorithms for guaranteed optimal solutions.
 Since TDKP is a variation of the 0/1 knapsack problem, it is also NP-hard.
 A pseudo-polynomial dynamic programming (DP) solution exists for the standard knapsack problem, but its DP formulation does not work for our instance, where items have to be removed from the knapsack.

+## Files
+- `knapsack.cu`: Simulated Annealing implementation (both CPU and GPU)
+- `Testcase Generator.ipynb`: Testcase generator
+- `test-cases/`: Directory containing the test cases that were used
+- `CSC612M Integrating Project Video.mp4`: Video presentation
+- `CSC612M Integrating Project Slides.pdf`: Video presentation slides

-## Discussion of Algorithms implemented in your program
+## Discussion of Algorithms implemented

 ### Brute force
 Our brute-force implementation serves as the baseline for correctness.
 It enumerates all 2^𝑛